Aashish-sin/Building-Defect-Management-System/README.md

 ## Future Updates

-- Work to resolve more edge cases
+- Work to allow system to be more robust : Add more user types and allow for restriction technicaian to be based on building if needed
-- Work on a mobile Nav
+- Work on a simple mobile version for more seamless defect logging

 ## License